rdeits/juliacon-2019-cryptics/index.md

 * CrypticCrosswords.jl is a Julia tool designed to do exactly the process I described above: breaking a cryptic clue up into its wordplay and definition and finding an answer which is a good match for both.
 * It can't solve every cryptic clue, but it often does a pretty good job...
 * You can find an interactive version of the solver at <http://cryptics.robindeits.com>
-    * Note that this is running on a single under-powered web server, so you will get better performance runnning the code yourself.
+    * Note that this is running on a single under-powered web server, so you will get better performance running the code yourself.

 ----